Resources - Blog

 While every Amazon Seller wants to increase sales, win the Buy Box, and have overall better inventory turnaround, breaking the law to do it just isn’t an option.
 This is where an understanding of ASIN piggybacking and the controversy that surrounds it enters the picture.

-As an Amazon Seller, you need to understand exactly what ASIN piggybacking is, how it can be a legitimate and legal way of doing business (but how sometime’s it’s not), and how you can make lots of money doing it.
+As an Amazon Seller, you need to understand exactly what ASIN piggybacking is, how it can be a legitimate and legal way of doing business (but when it’s not), and how you can make lots of money doing it.

 ASIN piggybacking is the practice of finding hot selling items and underselling that same product – a product with the same ASIN or Amazon Standard Identification Number – for less.
 In essence, you are jumping on the back of an already-proven item’s success, hence the term – piggybacking.
 This is a great method for scoring big winners since you already know that these items are popular as they’re selling like hotcakes.
 With a little research, piggybacking can earn you a lot of revenue without the headache that trial and error brings with it.